Shivang0/ducatuscore/packages/ducatuscore-wallet/README.md

 ## Back to proxy machine

-# Send signatures to BWS
+# Send signatures to DWS
 proxy$ wallet sign -i signatures.dat
   Transaction 014255.... signed by you.
 ```